raghavtalwar/Red-Team-Operations/11 - Collection (TA0009)/SANS SEC 565 Workbook - 1.md

 2. Malware is always a risk to the parent organization
 3. Malware may grant another adversary access to the system
 4. Malware may record and transmit your actions
-5. Finding malware on a system should pause the engagement 6.
-Incident Responders must start an investigation
+5. Finding malware on a system should pause the engagement
+6. Incident Responders must start an investigation

+### Lab Prep
+`sudo /labs/sec-1/orientation/setup.sh`